 Did my father's stern questioning alter the way Mum told me her story?
-And me names because she was German, what was Mum's response?
+And when I came home from school and asked her why the boys in the yard had called me names because she was German, what was Mum's response?
 Did she try to soften my bewilderment, instead of explaining where their anger came from?

-91 Ellen Fine, 'Transmission of Memory: the Post Holocaust Generation in Diaspora' in Breaking Crystal: Writing and Memory after Auschwitz, ed. by Efriam Sicher (University of Illinois Press, Chicago, 1998), p.
+&lt;sup>91 Ellen Fine, 'Transmission of Memory: the Post Holocaust Generation in Diaspora' in Breaking Crystal: Writing and Memory after Auschwitz, ed. by Efriam Sicher (University of Illinois Press, Chicago, 1998), p.
 191.

-92 Susannah Radstone (ed.), Memory and Methodology (Berg Publishers, UK, 2000), p.
+Susannah Radstone (ed.), Memory and Methodology (Berg Publishers, UK, 2000), p.
 11.